Cambridge-Hands-On-Science/Experiments/Experiments/Maths/Projective Dobble.md

 **The maths of Dobble** - Introduction to axiomatic maths and projective geometry via the card game Dobble.
 Learn how to make your own Dobble decks by constructing the "axioms of Dobble" from the rules, then developing methods to build these.

-Last initially checked on 2023-02-19 by Emma Crickmore (elc75@cam.ac.uk) and double-checked on
+Last initially checked on 2023-02-19 by Emma Crickmore (elc75@cam.ac.uk) and double-checked on 2023-02-19 by John Leung (cfl35@cam.ac.uk)

 ## Tags
 <!--- Start Tags (DO NOT REMOVE THIS COMMENT) --->